jasonjac2/OneMoreWiki/Snippets-Commands.md

 Inserts the current date in the form yyyy-mm-dd.
 One common use case is to prefix the title of a new page with the current date so it is easy to sort and visually identify pages according to the entered date.

+## Text Box
+Insert a single-cell table.
+To wrap content already on the page, select the content before invoking this command.

 ## Code Box (F6)
 Inserts a code box with heading and area for your code.
 Use the Paste Rich Text command to paste syntax-highlighted code directly from Visual Studio<sup>1</sup>.
 By default, text colors are based on the page background color.

-To wrap text already on the page, select the text before clicking this command or pressing F6.
-The selected code will be wrapped inside a new code box.
-If the background color is dark and the page background is light then the shading of the code box is set accordingly; similar if the background color is light and the page background is dark.
+To wrap content already on the page, select the content before clicking this command or pressing F6.
+The selected content will be wrapped inside a new code box.
+If the background color of all of the selected text is dark and the page background is light then the shading of the code box is set accordingly; similar if the background color of all of the selected text is light and the page background is dark.

 > ![Code Box](images/CodeBox.jpg)